What’s Your Cat’s Love Language?

 How can I make my cat love me?

 The truth is, there’s no way to make an animal love you.
-Trust is built over long periods of time.
-If you show them lots of love, they’ll come to love you back — even if all animals show that love in different ways.
+Trust is built slowly over time.
+If you give your cat lots of love, they’ll come to love you back — even if all pets show that love in different ways.
 Give your cat lots of space and time, and never punish your cat.

 Are treats and rewards effective as a love language for cats?